stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **OpenKM**: A versatile open-source document management system that helps organizations manage their electronic documents, workflows, and records efficiently.
 - **ONLYOFFICE**: An open-source office suite that includes document management, project management, CRM, and email tools, with powerful collaboration features.
 - **Paperless-ngx**: An open-source document management system that transforms your physical documents into a searchable online archive so you can keep less paper.
+- **LogicalDoc**: An Open Source Document Management Software.
+It's a high-performance, intuitive document management platform that offers the power of enterprise document management to mid-sized companies and more

 ### 10. Collaboration and Communication
 Foster collaboration and enhance communication within your organization with open-source tools.
 Benefit from customizable, scalable solutions designed to improve teamwork and productivity.